sospin12/WELCOME/README.md

-### Hi I am Santiago Ospina Cabarcas, I am a Mechanical Engeneer, I am lookig for some backend programming knowledge.
+### Hi I am a Mechanical Engeneer, I am lookig for some backend programming knowledge.
 I will be posting some interesting proyects in several lenguages here, so check them out, I will be open to any advice.

 ## NOMENCLATURE: SOC-JAVA-SC-001